khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 ## Accessibility and Inclusion Information

-We aim to make the DARCI Conference as accessible and inclusive as possible and we are working on adding as many features as possible.
+We are working on making the conference conference as accessible and inclusive and as possible.
 In the meantime we can confirm the following:

 - All rooms used as part of the conference are wheelchair accessible.